1. Your Customer Contract

 (c) As between you and us, you are solely responsible for all acts or omissions that occur under your Account including any password provided to you by us, and the Content of any Messages transmitted through the Service.
 You acknowledge and agree that any Messages sent using your Account are deemed to have been sent and/or authorized by you.

-(a) Each party (Recipient) agrees that, in respect of Confidential Information disclosed to the Recipient by the other party (Disclosing Party), it will not disclose Confidential Information except:
+(a) Each party (Recipient) agrees that, in respect of Confidential Information disclosed or made available to the Recipient by the other party (Disclosing Party), it will not disclose Confidential Information except: